 IRS Form 4768 Instructions

-If you’re an executor who must file a federal estate tax return, it may take a long time to distribute the decedent’s taxable estate.
-In many cases, this process goes much further than the normal due date of the return.
-Fortunately, the Internal Revenue Service allows taxpayers to file an estate tax extension using IRS Form 4768.
+If you’re an executor of an estate who must file a federal estate tax return, it may take a long time to distribute the decedent’s taxable estate.
+In many cases, executors must file an estate tax extension using IRS Form 4768.

 How do I complete IRS Form 4768?